• Home

 When Jesus was born of the virgin Mary He first appeared to be a mere man and was handled as such by the devil and his legions.
 But little by little it became obvious to them that there was something unusual about this Man, for He could resist temptations and stand firm in all kinds of adversity.

 We have read how the devil tempted Jesus in the wilderness for 40 days.
 But the possibility exists that Lucifer had sent some of his demons previously only to hear they had failed to accomplish their mission.
 So at last he went himself to get the work done.
 But to his dismay he could not prevail either, even with his very best attempts.
-Ultimately, Jesus became the object of polemics among evil spirits and acquires fame in the dark kingdom.
+Ultimately, Jesus became the object of polemics among evil spirits and acquired fame in the dark kingdom.

 Paul

 The same is true about the apostle Paul.
-Time and again he resisted the devil, and this in such a way, that he became of great renown among the devilish hosts.
+Time and again he resisted the devil, and this in such a way that he became of great renown among the devilish hosts.
 Yes!
 There must have been a smell about the apostle Paul that was of distinction among the rebellious angels.

 May God help us to get that smell, hating even the garment spotted by the flesh.

-If you think this post can help somebody you can share it with the options presented bellow.
+If you think this post can help somebody, you can share it with the options presented below.

 Share this:

-• Click to email a link to a friend (Opens in new window) Email
+• Email a link to a friend (Opens in new window) Email

-• Click to share on X (Opens in new window) X
+• Share on X (Opens in new window) X

-• Click to share on Facebook (Opens in new window) Facebook
+• Share on Facebook (Opens in new window) Facebook

 Related